marcoludd/cpp-daemon-template/README.md

 **Tested on Ubuntu 18.04 LTS**

-Firt you need to check if all dependencies are available.
+First you need to check if all dependencies are available.

 The library [libconfig++](https://hyperrealm.github.io/libconfig/) is used to read the config file.
 ```bash